America uses a disproportionate share of

 USA administration.
 The most popular and wide-reaching media are

-unlikely to provide the sort of impartial, high quality, in-depth
+unlikely to provide the sort of impartial, relatively high quality,

 information that highly professional non-partisan information